dotnet/dotnet-docker/README.runtime.md

 ### Image Update Policy

-* Supported .NET images are re-built within 12 hours of any updates to their base images (e.g. debian:bookworm-slim, windows/nanoserver:ltsc2022, etc.).
+* **Base Image Updates:** Images are re-built within 12 hours of any updates to their base images (e.g. debian:bookworm-slim, windows/nanoserver:ltsc2022, etc.).
-* All .NET images are re-built as part of releasing new .NET versions.
+* **.NET Releases:** Images are re-built as part of releasing new .NET versions.
 This includes new major versions, minor versions, and servicing releases.
+* **Critical CVEs:** Images are re-built to pick up critical CVE fixes as described by the [CVE Update Policy](#cve-update-policy) below.
-* All images are re-built at least once per month, typically on the second Tuesday of the month, in order to pick up lower-severity CVE fixes.
+* **Monthly Re-builds:** Images are re-built monthly, typically on the second Tuesday of the month, in order to pick up lower-severity CVE fixes.
-* At times, components of .NET images like PowerShell or MinGit may require updates out of band with .NET releases in order to fix critical bugs or vulnerabilities.
-If this happens, new images will be created with suffix as described in the [Fixed Tags documentation](https://github.com/dotnet/dotnet-docker/blob/main/documentation/supported-tags.md#fixed-version-tags).
+* **Out-Of-Band Updates:** Images can sometimes be re-built when out-of-band updates are necessary to address critical issues.
+If this happens, new fixed version tags will be updated according to the [Fixed version tags documentation](https://github.com/dotnet/dotnet-docker/blob/main/documentation/supported-tags.md#fixed-version-tags).

 #### CVE Update Policy